bdeckard92/dupUT/02-Lesson-Plans/03-JavaScript/README.md

 * JavaScript gives students the tools to build interactive web applications.

-* JavaScript empowers students to solve complex problems with logic.
+* JavaScript empowers students to solve complex problems using logic.

 * JavaScript prepares students for an easy transition to back-end development when they begin using Node.js.

 Throughout the async module this week, students will use JavaScript to do the following:

-* Identify and declare variables containing primitive and object data types in JavaScript.
+* Identify and declare variables that contain primitive and object data types in JavaScript.

 * Write `for` loops to iterate over strings and arrays.